 Find those old tracks and have them as background music to a romantic evening.

-Read the letters/emails you sent to each other (if you had any at all and have kept them!).
+Read those old letters or emails you sent to each other (if you had any at all and have kept them!)

 Get the photos out from your early days.